umbraco/UmbracoDocs/contribute/README.md

 We do this by having a Git branch for each of the major versions of Umbraco CMS.

 {% hint style="info" %}
-We are currently testing how best to handle the versions in terms of the add-on products as well as Umbraco Cloud and Heartcore.
+We are currently testing how best to handle the versions in terms of all products including Cloud, Heartcore, Forms and Deploy.

 For now all documentation will follow the Umbraco CMS major versions.
 We will add warnings and notes whenever the versions to not match.
 {% endhint %}